-We provide a Course Reserves Service to support the KDI School students with every course.
+The KDI Cenral Library provides a Course Reserves Service to support and help the KDI School students with access to course materials.
 Course Reserves is created in accordance with the syllabus of each course.
+There are physical items and electronic one.
 In the case of textbooks, there is a copyright policy to use: when usage exceeds 10%, it is not covered under the copyright policy.
 This is why uploading scanned files from the entire book, to the library website, is not allowed.
-We support the course materials in a copied format instead of scanned files (soft copy).
-The items marked in the syllabi are prepared in the following format by the type of materials.